HavrylovDmytro/PortfolioProject/README.md

 ## Overview

-This project involves the analysis of data from the Chinook Digital Music Store using SQL queries.
-The SQLite database is utilized to explore key criteria such as purchase patterns by customers, countries, and genres.
+This project involves analyzing data from the Chinook Digital Music Store using SQL queries.
+Utilizing the SQLite database, the focus is on exploring key criteria such as customer purchasing patterns, country-specific trends, and music genres.
+The analysis extends to evaluating the sales performance of artists and albums, identifying top-selling items, and understanding customer preferences.

 ## Database Structure